• Skip to primary navigation

 Servings 4

-These tender lamb shanks are slow-roasted in foil packets for 4 hours with carrots, potatoes, garlic, and onions.
+These tender lamb shanks are slow-roasted in foil packets in the oven for 4 hours with carrots, potatoes, garlic, and onions.
 This is Yassmine's famous recipe and my go-to lamb shank recipe!

 Ingredients